Yen Teh-fa

-Yen Teh-fa (嚴德發 (严德发, Yán Défā); born 14 November 1952) is a Taiwanese politician and retired general of the Republic of China Army.
+Yen Teh-fa (嚴德發 (严德发, Yán Défā); born 14 November 1952) is a Taiwanese politician and retired general of the ROC Army who has served as the minister of the Veterans Affairs Council since 2024.
 His ancestral home was in Nanjing.
 He was previously the Minister of National Defense and the secretary-general of the National Security Council.
-He was the chief of the general staff of the Republic of China Armed Forces from 30 January 2015 until 1 December 2016.
+He was the chief of the general staff of the ROC armed forces from 30 January 2015 until 1 December 2016.
 He was the vice minister for armaments of the National Defense Ministry (MND) from 9 August 2013 until 15 January 2014.

 Education

-Yen graduated from the Republic of China Military Academy in 1975 and later attended the War College of the National Defense University.
+Yen graduated from the Republic of China Military Academy in 1975 and later graduated from the War College of the National Defense University in 1978.

 Military career

 In August 2009, Yen joined the disaster relief efforts under the 8th Army Corps following the Typhoon Morakot.

 In August 2013, Yen was named the vice minister of defense for armaments.
 He left the post in January 2014, and was appointed the chief of the general staff of the Republic of China Armed Forces.
 Yen retired in December 2016, and was succeeded by Chiu Kuo-cheng.
 In May 2017, Yen returned to public service as secretary-general of the National Security Council.
 In February 2018, he was named minister of national defense in place of Feng Shih-kuan.
 His term was extended in February 2020 due to the ROCAF UH-60M crash with high-rank officers including Chief of the General Staff, General Shen Yi-ming, deceased.
 In February 2021, Yen was named a consultant to the National Security Council.
 He formally joined the NSC on 23 February 2021.